-We aimed to establish an in vitro human corneal decompensation model and to use it for the evaluation of a cell-therapy approach for treating corneal endothelial (CE) disorders.
+We have established an in vitro human corneal decompensation model for the evaluation of a cell-therapy approach for treating corneal endothelial (CE) disorders.

-As well as this, we would use it to test the expression profile of positive regulatory domain proteins (PRDMs) as potential markers for corneal endothelial cells (CECs).
+We test the expression profile of positive regulatory domain proteins (PRDMs) as potential markers for corneal endothelial cells (CECs).
+Using human cadaveric corneas, we established a decompensation model for selective removal of the Descemet’s membrane (DM)/Endothelium complex from donor corneas.

 The identification of PRDM proteins in the human corneal endothelium paves the way for future studies to understand their role in hCEC proliferation control.